tosimplicity/anki-preview-slideshow/README.md

 5. Use tag like "slideshow_Xs" to indicate showing answer for X seconds (no time tag for question) for example, "slideshow_17s" for 17 seconds
+6. Use tag like "slideshow_audio_replays_X" to indicate replay audio X times before going to next slide (no audio replay tag for question) for example, "slideshow_audio_replays_17" for replay 17 times
-6. Use tag "slideshow_aisq" to indicate question slide is same with answer slide and answer slide should be skipped.
+7. Use tag "slideshow_aisq" to indicate question slide is same with answer slide and answer slide should be skipped.
-7. To show external media like mp4, jpg, gif.
+8. To show external media like mp4, jpg, gif.
    a.
 Create a field in exact name "Slideshow_External_Media"
    b.
 Put the file path for the external media file there like "D:/somefolder/myvideo.mp4"
    c.
 Root forder can also be set in settings.
 Like setting it to "D:/somefolder"
       then "Slideshow_External_Media" field can work in relative path like "myvideo.mp4", "sometype/blabla.png"
    d.
 With root folder set, if you want to use absolute path accassion occasionally,
       put "$$" before the path, like "$$D:/somefolder/myvideo.mp4"
-8. A trick: to align buttons in preview window left, open preview window, resize it to a very small one, reopen it
+9. A trick: to align buttons in preview window left, open preview window, resize it to a very small one, reopen it
-9. Hover over buttons to see tooltips
+10. Hover over buttons to see tooltips
-10. Right click on the toolbox in preview window, or the external media window, to access functions.
+11. Right click on the toolbox in preview window, or the external media window, to access functions.

 ## Source Code